mhoopmann/KojakSpectrumViewer/README.md

 ```
 then maybe you should ask for help from someone who better knows their way around a computer. :)

+#### Linux:
-In Linux: There is a Makefile, you can try to make right from the outset.
+There is a Makefile, you can try to make right from the outset.
 Just be sure to do the following:

 1. Clone and compile the MSToolkit: https://github.com/mhoopmann/mstoolkit
 2. Install SDL and dev kit: https://www.libsdl.org/